Anantm007/Algorithms-CPP/README.md

 Some of the algorithms in this repository are :-

-Bubble Sort
+1. Bubble Sort
-Insertion Sort
+2. Insertion Sort
-Selection Sort
+3. Selection Sort
-Quick Sort
+4. Quick Sort
-Linear Search
+5. Linear Search
-Binary Search
+6. Binary Search
-Binary Search (using recursion)
+7. Binary Search (using recursion)
-Tower of Hanoi (World famous recursion problem)
+8. Tower of Hanoi (World famous recursion problem)
-Merge Sort
+9. Merge Sort
-Wave Sort
+10. Wave Sort
-Maximum Subarray Sum
+11. Maximum Subarray Sum

+And many more!!